Postr-Inc/.github/profile/README.md

 ###  Empowering Open Source Tech

-At Postly, we're a dedicated open-source  non-profit organization.
-Our mission is to inspire and build open source tech.
+At Pascale, we're extremely proud of open source software.
+We believe that the world thrives when there is openness around the apps and technologies we create.
+We hope to be able to make a big difference—whether through inspiration or by spreading knowledge through our code and ideas—by making our software freely modifiable and usable in any number of applications.